 - Expensive compared to other similar air purifiers on the market

-Get the Dyson air purifier for mold at Amazon or Best Buy.
+Get the Dyson air purifier for mold at Amazon or Walmart.

 This smart air purifier can connect to Levoit’s VeSync app for remote control or to Amazon Alexa or Google Home for hands-free control.
 It also features a three-step filtering process, which includes a prefilter, true HEPA filter, and activated carbon filter.

 The app allows users to view and toggle through a range of convenient features remotely.
-These features can also be controlled from the display on the unit.
+These features can also be controlled by the display on the unit.
 One feature is the real-time air quality indicator and auto mode.
 The auto mode adjusts the purifier for a consistent, clean-air delivery rate among three fan settings in response to real-time air quality.
-Other features include a display off button, sleep mode, and a timer option.
+Other features include a display-off button, sleep mode, and a timer option.